Charles Thomas (historian): Honours

 See full Biography in Gathering the Fragments, 2012, pp. 177–183, ISBN 1908878037.

 Personal life

-In 1953, Thomas married Molly Sims, though they soonafter divorced; she later married Neville Marriner.
+In 1953, Thomas married Molly Sims, though they soon after divorced; she later married Neville Marriner.
 In 1959, Thomas married writer Jessica Mann a week after she completed her Cambridge finals, and they had two sons and two daughters.
 His grandson Fred Thomas is a politician.

 Thomas was a member of Mebyon Kernow.

 Thomas died from bronchopneumonia at his home in St Clement, Cornwall, on 7 April 2016.